Descendants (franchise): Production

 Descendants 2 was announced on August 15, 2015, at the D23 Expo.
 The film premiered on July 21, 2017, and was simulcast on six channels: ABC, Disney Channel, Disney XD, Freeform, Lifetime, and Lifetime Movies.

 Descendants 3 was announced on February 16, 2018.
 The film premiered on August 2, 2019 on Disney Channel.

 In September 2021, Deadline Hollywood reported that two more Descendants films were being developed by Disney.
-One of them ending up being The Rise of Red.

 On May 10, 2022, a new sequel, initially announced under the title of Descendants: The Pocketwatch, was greenlit for Disney+, with Jennifer Phang attached to direct.
 On March 21, 2023, the official title for the film was announced as Descendants: The Rise of Red.
 The film was released on July 12, 2024 on Disney+, and is set to premiere on August 9, 2024 on Disney Channel.
 The film, serving as a spin-off of the previous three films, centers on Red, the teenage daughter of the Queen of Hearts, and Chloe, the daughter of Cinderella and Prince Charming, teaming up and traveling back in time to prevent a catastrophic event.